-Are you considering a move to the tropical paradise of Hawaii?
-If yes, this article is just perfect for you!.
+Are you considering moving to Hawaii from Mainland, or any other US states?
+If yes, this article is just perfect for you!

 Can you live cheaply in Hawaii?